docker-archive/dcus-hol-2016/docker-datacenter/README.md

 | ubuntu     | ub1             | restricted        |
 | ubuntu     | ub2             | run               |

 Deploying with either of these two labels will work.
 This is because members of the Engineering team have *Restricted Control* on the **restricted** label, and *Full Control* on the **run** label.
 Both of these permissions allow for the deployment of new containers.

-## Step 2 - Test container access from the web UI
+### Test container access from the web UI

 In this step you will attempt to perform certain actions while logged in as the **johnfull** user.
 Depending on which permissions labels are in force will determine whether these actions succeed or fail.